AkashBadhe/TaskManager/README.md

 **Themes**- App currently supports two themes "Light" and "Dark".
 Theme is created using "[styled-theming](https://github.com/styled-components/styled-theming)".
 To change the theme edit the file "src\components\Theme\index.js".

 **Data Services** - All the data related oprations are kept in "[\src\services\index.js](https://github.com/AkashBadhe/TaskManager/blob/master/src/services/index.js)" file.
 Currently it implements the mock services which stores the data in browsers localStorage.
 This can be replaced with actual services wich will make api calls to getting and setting the data.

+**Unit Testing** - Jest is used for unit testing.
+Default setup wich comes with react starter kit is used.